ironhack-datalabs/data-pt-ber-08-20/Projects/module-3_projects/04_final-project/README.md

 * Add statistics and visualizations
 * Sketch a story around your points

 Once you reach this point, ask fellow students, friends or teaching staff for feedback and ideas to dig deeper.

-### Phase 4 (OPTIONAL)

-At this point, you should have a clear idea of where you want to go.
-You should spend the remaining days refining your machine learning models and your presentation.
+If you like, continue iterating on your machine learning models with the objective of optimizing their performance.
 Spend some time to get a deeper understanding of the algorithms or statistical methods you are using and how your work could be improved.
+You can also organize your machine learning steps into a pipeline that performs feature selection/engineering, model training, model evaluation, and model storage.

+### Phase 4

 Think about how you can best present your project to a wide audience so that they take away what the essence of your project is.

-ML:

-* Continue iterating on your machine learning models with the objective of optimizing their performance.
-* Organize your machine learning steps into a pipeline that performs feature selection/engineering, model training, model evaluation, and model storage.
-* Further refine your presentation based on additional findings and results.

-Analysis:

 * Create stories around your key points
 * Pick the most suitable visualizations to support your stories
 * Identify easy-to-grasp examples to put your findings in perspective
+* Always think about your audience: which problem are you looking at?
+What did you learn during your analysis?
+What should they take away from it?

 ## Necessary Deliverables